Azure/azure-quickstart-templates/spark-on-ubuntu/README.md

 This template deploys a Spark cluster on the Ubuntu virtual machines.
 This template also provisions a storage account, virtual network, availability sets, public IP addresses and network interfaces required by the installation.
 The template also creates 1 publicly accessible VM acting as a "jumpbox" and allowing to ssh into the Spark nodes for diagnostics or troubleshooting purposes.

+Apache Spark is a fast and general engine for large-scale data processing.
+Spark has an advanced DAG execution engine that supports cyclic data flow and in-memory computing.

 The example expects the following parameters:

 | Name   | Description    |